will take place June 13 - 15, 2014

 The New Directions Cello Festival is a performance and educational forum for non-classical cello, featuring performances, workshops, and jam sessions led by guest artists (and their groups) who are pioneering new directions for cellists in a wide variety of styles.
 Keep an eye on this website for the latest information.
 Also join our Facebook group www.facebook.com/groups/136856902991541/

-You can find out more about individual past festivals by clicking below.
+You can find out more about individual past festivals (since 2000) by clicking below.

 New Directions Cello Festivals History and Mission